bax7os/bax7os/README.md

 </p>
 </div>

-<p align="center"> I'm a Computer Science sdutent with a background as an IT technician, which is where my passion for solving problems with code began.
+<p align="center"> I'm a Computer Science student with a background as an IT technician, which is where my passion for solving problems with code began.
 I'm constantly exploring new technologies to build efficient and user-friendly applications.
 My goal is to use mt skills to create meaningful and innovative solutions. </p>
 <p align="center">I hope you enjoy my profile and that it inspires you to learn something new!</p>

 ##